curtis86/bb/README.md

 To get started using markdown, see: [1](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and [2](https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md) - you can even use this very `README.md` as a markdown example!

+Please see the [Github Wiki](https://github.com/curtis86/bb/wiki/) for detailed instructions.

 ## B. Dependencies

  * rsync